 Authorised firms file information in eXtensible Business Reporting Language (XBRL), which data is extracted into more than 160 graphs, reports and dashboards.
 The XBRL taxonomies are based on International Financial Reporting Standards (IFRS), but incorporate Islamic finance idiosyncrasies as addressed by AAOIFI.

-The QFC Regulatory Authority operates a risk–based approach to supervision that allows it to focus on issues most likely to impact its objectives and to allow for a more efficient use of resources.
+The QFC Regulatory Authority operates a risk–based approach to supervision that allows it to focus on issues most likely to impact its objectives and to allow for more efficient use of resources.

-The three Supervision departments maintain regular contact with the industry by performing analyses of business intelligence reports generated from prudential returns submitted in XBRL with accompanying explanations supplied by authorised firms as well as conducting thematic reviews, including Internal Capital Adequacy Assessment Process (ICAAP) and Own Risk and Solvency Assessments (ORSA) reports.
+The Supervision departments maintain regular contact with the industry by performing analyses of business intelligence reports generated from prudential returns submitted in XBRL with accompanying explanations supplied by authorised firms as well as conducting thematic reviews, including Internal Capital Adequacy Assessment Process (ICAAP) and Own Risk and Solvency Assessments (ORSA) reports.

 The Supervision departments also participate in local and global supervisory colleges to enhance collaboration with other regulators in the State of Qatar and internationally.
 Prudential and conduct supervision are conducted by the same supervisor for each firm.